tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **crossreactivity here is shared antigen between tumor and self I believe**
 ## Discussion
  - large number and circulating nature of T cells predispose studies to false positives
+# Exceptional response and multisystem autoimmune-like toxicities associated with the same T cell clone in a patient with uveal melanoma treated with immune checkpoint inhibitors
+## Abstract
+ - **identical CD8<sup>+</sup> T cell clone found in 4 tissues in a patient with widespread irAEs (duodenum for enteritis irAE, PBMCs, original tumor and liver metastasis responses as well), evidence for crossreactivity underlying irAEs OR common antigen between tumor and self underlying irAEs**
+## Discussion
+ - tissue-resident memory T cells may underlie irAEs (common in barrier tissue)
+ - **duodenitis blocked by antibody to integrin alpha 4 beta 7 (LPAM-1) which blocks T cell infiltraton into GI tract, suggesting that GI toxicity resulted from circulating T cells trafficked to GI tract following expansion elsewhere i.e. in the tumor perhaps**
 # Expression of MHC class II in T cells is associated with increased HIV-1 expression
  - CD4 primary HIV-1 infection receptor, expressed on T cells, monocytes, macrophages, DCs
  - MHC class II molecules undetectable on resting T cells, expressed highly on activated T cells, unclear function (vs. clear antigen presentation function on APCs to CD4<sup>+</sup> T cells), perhaps also antigen presentation
+# Genetic variation associated with thyroid autoimmunity shapes the systemic immune response to PD-1 checkpoint blockade
+## Abstract
+ - study endocrine irAEs from 7 clinical trials across 6 cancers with PD-1 blockade combined with chemotherapy
+ - PD-1 blockade induced thyroid dysfunction associated with longer survival, seen this before not super surprising (irAEs correlating with tumor regression)
 # Genetic variation in MHC proteins is associated with T cell receptor expression biases
 ## Abstract
  - controversy over if germline-encoded TCR-MHC contacts promote TCR-MHC specificity, do differences exist in TCR V gene compatibilities with different MHC alleles?